107 Best Sci-Fi Movies Of All Time Ranked

 • Rotten Tomatoes score: 90%

-11. Arrival
+10. Arrival

-When alien spacecraft appear over countries around the world, the United States military recruits expert linguist Louise Banks to decipher the visitors' language and establish communication as rival countries attempt to do the same.
+When alien spacecraft appear over countries around the world, the United States military recruits expert linguist Louise Banks (Amy Adams) to decipher the visitors' language and establish communication as rival countries attempt to do the same.
 Contending with political pressures as well as her grief over the loss of her young daughter, Banks must find a way to reach an understanding with beings who not only have no experience with our form of language, but a different relationship to time itself.

-"Arrival" was lavished with critical praise for its sophistication and realism, and was nominated for eight Academy Awards, including Best Picture.
+"Arrival" was lavished with critical praise for its sophistication and realism, and was nominated for eight Academy Awards, including best picture.
 Amy Adams' lead performance is fascinating, a unique acting challenge that can only be fully appreciated upon repeat viewings.

 • Starring: Amy Adams, Jeremy Renner, Forest Whitaker